A Chorus Line the Musical - PLOT SYNOPSIS

 (One (reprise/finale) begins with an individual bow for each of the 19 characters, their hodgepodge rehearsal clothes replaced by identical spangled gold costumes.
 As each dancer joins the group, it is suddenly difficult to distinguish one from the other: ironically, each character who was an individual to the audience seems now to be an anonymous member of a neverending ensemble.

-Songs from musical: A Chorus Line The Musical Songs Lyrics
+Review: A Chorus Line The Musical Songs Lyrics

 Synopsis to A Chorus Line the Musical Plot